This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Vinegar has an amazing capacity to fight oxidation.
-Even though we are normally aware of its utility as a crucial ingredient in salads, sauces or food preparations, one can still use it for cleaning metals.
-Not just for cleaning metals, vinegar has a wide variety of usage in the house.
+Even though we are normally aware of its utility as a crucial ingredient in salads, sauces, or food preparations, one can still use it for cleaning metals.
+Not just for cleaning metals, vinegar has a wide variety of uses in the house.

-1. Make a paste of 1 teaspoon of salt and 230 ml of white vinegar.
+1. Mix 1 teaspoon of salt and 230 ml of white vinegar.

-2. Keep adding flour to the paste as you mix it until you get a paste-like consistency.
+2. Keep adding flour to this mixture as you mix it until you get a paste-like consistency.

-3. With a soft cloth, apply the paste on the metal.
+3. With a soft cloth, apply the paste to the metal.

 4. Let it act on the oxidation for 10 to 15 minutes.